 Sathish: I always wanted to do an MBA.
-I had even planned to apply for a few schools right after my Bachelors, but I dropped that idea, considering that I need more experience before going for an MBA.
-After working for a few years in the U.S, I realized that in order to make a transition to senior management roles, especially into Product management, I need an MBA.
+I had even planned to apply for a few schools right after my Bachelor's, but I dropped that idea, considering that I need more experience before going for an MBA.
+After working for a few years in the U.S, I realized that in order to make a transition to senior management roles, especially in Product management, I need an MBA.

 Poonam: What are your career goals?

+Sathish: Sure.
+There are two main reasons for deferring my admission.
+Professionally, I got a new opportunity at my current company through which I will learn more about sales and distribution processes.
 Personally, I realized that I need more time to wind up stuff here in the US.
 I have signed a one-year apartment lease recently, so I do not want to break the lease.
-Also, I have joined Toastmasters club in order to improve my presentation and communication skills, and this one year will give me an opportunity to be actively involved in Toastmasters club.
+Also, I have joined the Toastmasters club in order to improve my presentation and communication skills, and this one year will give me an opportunity to be actively involved in the Toastmasters club.

 Poonam: I am aware that you started preparing for your application pretty early in the game.
-Could you please share your application strategy, planning and preparation with our readers?
+Could you please share your application strategy, planning, and preparation with our readers?

 Sathish: I generally plan everything well ahead of time, and this quality has helped me in the Business school application process.
 After reading various admission blogs, I realized that the application essays are important along with the GMAT score, undergrad GPA, and quality work experience, so I spent close to 6 months on the application essays and school research.
-The key thing is to write some draft versions for common questions such as ‘why MBA’, ‘short term and long term goals’ and ‘why X school’...etc and then work on each school’ essays separately.
-Even though the essay prompts of various schools look similar, they are not.
+The key thing is to write some draft versions for common questions such as ‘why MBA’, ‘short term and long term goals’ and ‘why X school’...etc and then work on each school’s essays separately.
+Even though the essay prompts various schools to look similar, they are not.
 Each essay needs to be tailored to that particular school’s requirements.
-Thanks Poonam for your guidance on my essays.
+Thanks, Poonam for your guidance on my essays.

 Poonam: You are welcome, Sathish.
 It was indeed a pleasure working with you.
 Looking back, what was the most challenging aspect of the school admissions process?
 How did you approach that challenge and overcome it?
 What would you advise other MBA applicants who are facing similar challenges?

-It is pretty challenging to prepare for GMAT with full time job.
+Sathish: In every phase of the application process (GMAT- Application Essays – Personal Interviews), there were times when I thought I would not be able to make it to a good business school.
+But I persevered and decided not to give up.
+I gave myself a pep talk and stayed focused.
+It is pretty challenging to prepare for the GMAT with a full-time job.
 It took me close to a year to get to my desired score.
 School research and application essays took me another 6 months.
-As long as you thoroughly do your research about schools and your future goals, interview process becomes pretty easy and straightforward.
+As long as you thoroughly do your research about schools and your future goals, the interview process becomes pretty easy and straightforward.
 Most of the interviews revolve around your career goals and what you plan to do at that particular school to achieve those goals.
 For some applicants, it might take more than 2 years to get to their dream school, so I would advise the MBA hopeful to stay focused and work hard.
 Hard work is the key to my success.

-Sathish: My favorite book is ‘How to Win friends & Influence People’ by Dale Carnegie.
+Sathish: My favorite book is ‘How to Win Friends & Influence People’ by Dale Carnegie.
 It helped me improve as a person.
 In my free time, I love playing Tennis.